In-House vs Agency PPC: When to Bring Google Ads In-House and Stop Paying Fees for 'Maintenance'

 I recently worked with a client who had hit this exact ceiling.
 They were referred to me by a large agency.

 But, keeping them on a high-fee maintenance contract felt wrong.
 This was an agency on the “up and up” not one of the bad agencies.
-They didn't need me in the account every day.
+The end client didn't need me in the account every day.
 The heavy lifting was done.

 The Pivot: